Stephen C Lundin, Harry Paul & John Christensen

 Steve Lundin was born in Toronto.
 He is an anthropologist and an archaeologist, and has worked in the United States and Canada with North American native groups, excavating and preserving prehistoric rock art.
 He attended the prestigious Iowa Writers' Workshop, and won a grant from the Manitoba Arts Council to write This River Awakens.
 He has also published short stories and novellas in Canada (with Anvil and Tsar).

 Thomas Cahill is an author, historian, and publisher with a leading New York firm.
 He is married and has two children.
 He lives in New York, Paris and Rome.

 Sir Michael Caine CBE has been Oscar-nominated six times, winning his first Academy Award for the 1986 film Hannah and Her Sisters and his second in 1999 for The Cider House Rules.
 He has starred in over one hundred films, becoming well-known for several critically acclaimed performances including his first major film role in Zulu in 1964, followed by films including The Ipcress Files, Get Carter, Alfie, The Italian Job, Dirty Rotten Scoundrels and Educating Rita, and more recently The Dark Knight, Is Anybody There? and Harry Brown.
 He was appointed a CBE in 1992 and knighted in 2000 in recognition of his contribution to cinema.
-Married for more than 30 years, with two daughters and three grandchildren, he and his wife Shakira divide their time between England and the United States.
+Married for more than 30 years, with two daughters and three grandchildren, he and his wife Shakira live in London and Surrey.

 Martin Calder, is a senior lecturer in French at the University of Bristol, has a PhD in eighteenth-century French literature.
 He has lived and worked in Paris and other areas of France but is always drawn back to Gascony, which appeals to his enjoyment of the simple pleasures of life on the land, good food, wine and hard work.
 Visit www.asummeringascony.com for further information.